lucaslrodri/jupyter-tikz/README.md

 # Thanks

 I had been using [ITikZ](https://github.com/jbn/itikz) for years.
-However, it doesn't update often and relies on the outdated `pdf2svg` to convert PDFs to images, which causes problems in Windows environments.
-Inspired by ITikZ and [IPython TikZ Magic](https://github.com/mkrphys/ipython-tikzmagic), I decided to create my own package, adding new features such as the ability to work with preambles and save the LaTeX result to IPython variables.
-I also switched from `pdf2svg` to Poppler, which works perfectly in Windows.
+However, it doesn't update often and relies on the outdated `pdf2svg` for converting PDFs to images, which causes problems in Windows environments.
+Inspired by ITikZ and [IPython TikZ Magic](https://github.com/mkrphys/ipython-tikzmagic), I decided to create my own package, adding new features such as support for preambles, new Jinja syntax, and the ability to save the LaTeX result to IPython variables.
+I also switched from `pdf2svg` to Poppler, which works perfectly on all plataforms, including Windows.

 # License